 Hygiene appointments are important for a wide variety of reasons.
 To begin, they stop the buildup of plaque in your mouth and can help prevent cavities from forming.
 They also allow us to look for serious oral health care conditions, such as oral cancer, which can be deadly and hard to treat when not caught in its early stages.
 Hygiene appointments also allow us to check-in, touch base, and address any concerns that you’ve been having with your teeth.
 They are a good way to keep everything on track and to keep your mouth as healthy as possible.

 If you are looking for a new dentist or are long overdue for a check-up, we are here to help!
 We are always welcoming new patients and our team is ready and able to get your dental health back on track.
-If you want to learn more about preventative dentistry or want to schedule a time to come see us, give us a call at (614) 882-6741 today!
+If you want to learn more about preventative dentistry or want to schedule a time to come see us, contact our office or give us a call at (614) 882-6741 today!